facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Capture_Component.md

 ### 2.2 Permissions and configurations

-In the client application where the components are going to be integrated it is necessary to incorporate the following elements in the info.plist file
+In the client application where the components are going to be integrated it is necessary to incorporate the following elements in the **Info.plist** file

 ```
 It is necessary to allow the use of the camera (Privacy - Camera Usage Description)